Conversion of carboxylic acids to esters using acid and alcohols (Fischer Esterification)

 Notes: The reaction is actually an equilibrium.
 The alcohol is generally used as solvent so is present in large excess.
 Many different acids can be used; it’s common to see just “H+”, although H2SO4 (sulfuric acid) and TsOH (tosic acid) are also often used.

 Notes: The byproduct of each of these reactions is water.
-Note that the fourth example is an intramolecular reaction that forms a cyclic ester.
+Note that the third and fourth examples are intramolecular reactions that form a cyclic ester.
 Cyclic esters are also called lactones.

 For such a seemingly simple reaction (replacement of OH by OR) there are actually a lot of steps.
 Protonation of the carbonyl oxygen by acid (Step 1, arrows A and B) makes the carbonyl carbon a much better electrophile.
 It undergoes 1,2-addition by the alcohol (Step 2, arrows C and D) whereupon the proton from the alcohol is transferred to one of the OH groups (Step 3, arrows E and F).
 Subsequent 1,2-elimination of water (Step 4, arrows G and H) leads to the protonated ester, and the ester is then deprotonated (Step 5, arrows I and J).